byeboah9/MyPortfolio/README.md

 Student Club Registration

-• A multi-page project created with HTML, CSS, PHP, & MySQL
+• A multi-page project created using HTML, CSS, PHP, & MySQL
 • A registration page where users can enter data which will be stored in a database.
 • A login page where users can enter their credentials (username and password) to retrieve their data
 • Allows for an admiistrator to modify registered information